 To guarantee your investigation remains defensible and effective, you’ll need to avoid these common pitfalls that often compromise results.

-- Don’t rush to conclusions before gathering all relevant evidence and interviewing key witnesses – hasty decisions often lead to incomplete or biased findings.
+- Don’t rush to conclusions before gathering all relevant evidence and interviewing key witnesses – hasty decisions often lead to incomplete or incorrect findings.

 - Never fail to properly document each step of the investigation, including dates, times, and detailed accounts of all interviews and evidence collected.

-- Don’t forget to maintain confidentiality throughout the process – sharing investigation details with uninvolved parties can damage reputations and create legal issues.
+- Don’t forget to maintain confidentiality throughout the process – sharing investigation details can damage reputations and create legal issues.

 - Never deny the accused employee an opportunity to respond to allegations or present their side of the story before making final decisions.